Edmund de Waal

 In his first solo exhibition for Gagosian gallery in London, Edmund de Waal showed ten new works at Frieze Art Fair.
 For this body of work, de Waal drew on memories and recollections in a series of elegies to the people and places most important him - his great-grandfather, the poet Paul Celan, Odessa, Czernowitz and Paris.
 And alongside porcelain vessels, de Waal introduced new materials to his vitrines, including graphite, silver and alabaster.

-Installation photography: Mike Bruce, Courtesy Gagosian Gallery
+Photography: Mike Bruce, courtesy Gagosian

 the reader, what's left, II & V, lacrimae, I-III, installation view2016